 However, each month a new iteration of Panda is performed.

 Criteria of the Panda algorithm

 Theoretically, Panda makes the difference between a quality site and a site without interest as so:

 Google’s algorithm looks for authoritative sites, consistently offering new information and innovative statements contrary to the one churning out five hundred words about a topic with no special background on it.

-But webmasters are looking for more criteria, rightly or wrongly.
-The criteria used to enhance the "quality" of sites, based on infos given by Google and experience of webmasters:
+But webmasters are looking for more precise criteria.
+Here are the criteria used to enhance the "quality" of sites, based on infos given by Google and experience of webmasters:

 - Contents copied from another site.
 Too big quotes may be treated as duplicate content.

 - Or unoriginal.
 Even a completely different article but repeating the same ideas (keywords actually) is considered of lesser quality.

 - Shallow or unhelpful content.